Read more here

-The partner organizations are delving into a long-forgotten collection of North Country folk music that is housed in the SUNY Plattsburgh Feinberg Library's Special Collections.
+The partner organizations delved into a long-forgotten collection of North Country folk music that is housed in the SUNY Plattsburgh Feinberg Library's Special Collections.
 The songs in the collection, ranging from rare British and Irish ballads to native New York songs of the lumber camps and iron mines, were recorded in the 1940s and 1950s by the enigmatic Champlain Valley historian Marjorie Lansing Porter.
 The project is possible in part because of a recent initiative to digitize the entire SUNY Plattsburgh Porter song collection, an undertaking that took two years to complete.

 Other important groundwork for the current project was laid by Lee Knight, a musician and friend of Mrs. Porter’s.
 For 20 years he has been researching the songs and singers Mrs. Porter recorded and transcribing the lyrics of the music he uncovered.